Software documentation: Technical documentation

-It is important for the code documents associated with the source code (which may include README files and API documentation) to be thorough, but not so verbose that it becomes overly time-consuming or difficult to maintain them.
+It is important for the code documents associated with the source code (which may include README files and application programming interface (API) documentation) to be thorough, but not so verbose that it becomes overly time-consuming or difficult to maintain them.
 Various how-to and overview documentation guides are commonly found specific to the software application or software product being documented by API writers.
 This documentation may be used by developers, testers, and also end-users.
 Today, a lot of high-end applications are seen in the fields of power, energy, transportation, networks, aerospace, safety, security, industry automation, and a variety of other domains.
 Technical documentation has become important within such organizations as the basic and advanced level of information may change over a period of time with architecture changes.
+There is evidence that the existence of good code documentation actually reduces maintenance costs for software.

 Code documents are often organized into a reference guide style, allowing a programmer to quickly look up an arbitrary function or class.

 Technical documentation embedded in source code

-Often, tools such as Doxygen, NDoc, Visual Expert, Javadoc, JSDoc, EiffelStudio, Sandcastle, ROBODoc, POD, TwinText, or Universal Report can be used to auto-generate the code documents—that is, they extract the comments and software contracts, where available, from the source code and create reference manuals in such forms as text or HTML files.
+Often, tools such as Doxygen, NDoc, Visual Expert, Javadoc, JSDoc, EiffelStudio, Sandcastle, ROBODoc, Plain Old Documentation (POD), TwinText, or Universal Report can be used to auto-generate the code documents—that is, they extract the comments and software contracts, where available, from the source code and create reference manuals in such forms as text or HTML files.

 The idea of auto-generating documentation is attractive to programmers for various reasons.
-For example, because it is extracted from the source code itself (for example, through comments), the programmer can write it while referring to the code, and use the same tools used to create the source code to make the documentation.
+For example, because it is extracted from the source code (for example, through comments), the programmer can write it while referring to the code, and use the same tools used to create the source code to make the documentation.
 This makes it much easier to keep the documentation up-to-date.

-Of course, a downside is that only programmers can edit this kind of documentation, and it depends on them to refresh the output (for example, by running a cron job to update the documents nightly).
+A possible downside is that only programmers can edit this kind of documentation, and it depends on them to refresh the output (for example, by running a cron job to update the documents nightly).
 Some would characterize this as a pro rather than a con.

 Literate programming

-Respected computer scientist Donald Knuth has noted that documentation can be a very difficult afterthought process and has advocated literate programming, written at the same time and location as the source code and extracted by automatic means.
-The programming languages Haskell and CoffeeScript have built-in support for a simple form of literate programming, but this support is not widely used.
+Respected computer scientist Donald Knuth has noted that documentation can be a very difficult afterthought process and has advocated literate programming (LP), written at the same time and location as the source code and extracted by automatic means.
+The programming languages Haskell and CoffeeScript have built-in support for a simple form of LP, but this support is not used widely.